- 26 regular full-time faculty

 - Albert J. Rivero, Professor.
 Restoration & 18th-c British Literature; Textual Criticism; Women's Studies.

-- John Su, Professor & Director of Undergraduate Studies and Director of Core of Common Studies.
+- John Su, Vice Provost for Academic Affairs, Director of Core of Common Studies, Professor.
 Contemporary Anglophone Literature; Post-Colonial Literature; Cross-Cultural Studies of Memory & Imagination; Literature & Philosophy.

 Watson, Visiting Professor.
 Modern & Contemporary American Literature; Creative Writing.